3drobotics/solodevguide/book/starting-network.md

 ### Optimizing SSH Access

-If you do not want to be prompted for a password each time you SSH into Solo, you can run `solo provision` to copy your SSH public key to Solo.
-See the ["solo" Command Line Tool](starting-utils.html) for more information on this tool.
+If you do not want to be prompted for a password each time you SSH into Solo, you can run `solo provision` to copy your SSH public key to Solo (see ["solo" Command Line Tool](starting-utils.html) for more information).
 By copying your public key to Solo, you will no longer be prompted for your password each time you run `ssh`.

 You can optimize this process further by adding the following to your `~/.ssh/config`: